muxamilian/wysiwyh/README.md

 ## Example (recommended with audio turned on)

 On the top left you see the original video.
 On the bottom there's the audio spectrum, which is the output of the *recursively structuring* encoder.
 The audio spectrum goes from 1 Hz on the left to 5000 Hz on the right.
-The unit on the y axis is arbitrary.
+The unit on the y axis is the power of each frequency in arbitrary units.
 On the top right is the video reconstructed by the decoder using the audio spectrum of the encoder.

 https://user-images.githubusercontent.com/1943719/158484295-a07674c1-1d16-4552-96d9-8b39559aa0e4.mp4